Feud (TV series): Casting

 Frequent Murphy collaborator Jessica Lange and Susan Sarandon were attached to star as Joan Crawford and Bette Davis in Feud.
 Alfred Molina, Stanley Tucci, Judy Davis, and Dominic Burgess were also a part of the cast, in the roles of Robert Aldrich, Jack L. Warner, Hedda Hopper, and Victor Buono, respectively.
 In August 2016, Catherine Zeta-Jones and Sarah Paulson joined the cast playing Olivia de Havilland and Geraldine Page, respectively.

 In September 2016, it was reported that American Horror Story executive producer Tim Minear would be co-showrunning the series with Murphy.
 Jackie Hoffman joined the cast as Mamacita, Crawford's housekeeper.
 In November 2016, Molly Price, Kathy Bates and Alison Wright joined the cast of the series, in the roles of Harriet Foster, Joan Blondell, and Pauline Jameson.
 In January 2017, it was announced Kiernan Shipka was cast in the series as Davis's daughter, Barbara "B.D."
 Sherry.

 Sarandon admitted to initially being "overwhelmed and terrified" about the prospect of portraying Davis accurately.
 She said, "She's so big and she really was so big, so I tried not to make her a caricature or someone a female impersonator would do ...
 That was my fear, that she would just be kind of one-dimensional."
 Lange said her performance was informed by her view that Crawford's "brutal childhood" was masked by the "beautiful, impenetrable veneer of this great, gorgeous movie star ...
 So she was always on, which is a tremendous burden in and of itself, but always there was this thing lurking underneath of being this poverty-stricken, abused, unloved, abandoned young child and woman."
 Both Sarandon and Lange researched their roles by reading books by and about Davis and Crawford, and watching and listening to TV performances and recordings.

-For Capote's Women, Naomi Watts was cast to star as Babe Paley in April 2022.
+For Capote vs. The Swans, Naomi Watts was cast to star as Babe Paley in April 2022.
 In August, Chloë Sevigny, Tom Hollander, Calista Flockhart and Diane Lane would be added to the cast.
 The following month, Demi Moore and Molly Ringwald were added to the cast.
+In March 2023, Chris Chalk announced his involvement in the season.